Gen Sekine: Initial trial

 On 7 July 1995, Yamazaki's trial was held at Urawa District Court (present-day Saitama District Court), and the facts of the indictment were generally acknowledged.
-Subsequently, on 24 July, Sekine and Kazama were brought to trial in the same court, with former pleading no contest.
+Subsequently, on 24 July, Sekine and Kazama were brought to trial in the same court, with the former pleading no contest.
 Sekine's lawyer criticized the prosecution for not disclosing evidence or affidavits, Kazama claimed that she was not involved in the murders or dismemberments, stating that Sekine had coerced her into disposing of the evidence after the fact.
 In the Kawasaki case, Kazama admitted that she had driven his car to Tokyo with Yamazaki but denied knowing that it was his or why she was doing it in the first place.

 On 6 October, at Yamazaki's third court hearing, he testified to confessing due to an agreement with the prosecution, but at his co-defendants' trial, he refused to testify.
 Yamazaki claimed this was due to the Urawa District Prosecutor going back on his word to release him if he gave enough evidence.
 He also revealed that he had negotiated to have his wife released on bail.
 The Urawa District Prosecutor's Office said at a press conference that the bail had been carried out through due process, denying the existence of any agreement.
 Afterwards, Sekine and Kazama's defense counsel argued that Yamazaki could not be considered a reliable witness due to his judicial transactions.
 When the prosecutor in charge of keeping Yamazaki as a witness appeared at trial on 19 July 1995, he admitted to allowing him to meet his wife, but continued to deny making an agreement with the accused.

 On 2 November, with the participation of judges, prosecutors and lawyers, the Katashina crime scene was explored for verification.
 Fifteen days later, the prosecutor's office demanded a three-year prison term for Yamazaki; in response, his defense counsel pleaded to a lesser sentence, and because of this, he was acquitted and given a suspended sentence.
 Yamazaki appeared as a witness in the main trial on 20 November.
 A cross-examination was conducted, but as declared previously, he refused to testify, and in subsequent appearances he criticized the prosecution, police and judges.
 Prosecutors initially planned to have Yamazaki as a key witness but resorted to the affidavits at the investigations stage in the end.
 On 15 December, Yamazaki was sentenced to three years' imprisonment for his participation in the murders.
 While it was acknowledged that he was coerced, it was pointed out that he was not physically abused or kept under surveillance, was only verbally threatened, had many chances to contact authorities and participated in the crimes of his own initiative.
 Yamazaki later appealed the sentence to the Tokyo High Court, but it was dismissed.
 He served his sentence in full.